 My mom and I went to Chicago for a couple of days right before Christmas.
 Only a 3 hour train ride away from my hometown, Chicago is so close yet I rarely go there.
-I’ve never been there during Christmas, so I was excited to see what Chicago is like during the Christmas season.
+I’ve never been there during Christmas, so I was excited to experience Christmas in Chicago!

 Many of these things you can do all year round, but a few can only be done around the holiday season.
 Besides shopping along Michigan Avenue, here’s what we did: